 2. Healthcare and Diagnostics

-In the healthcare industry, image detection is revolutionizing diagnostics.
+In the healthcare industry, image object detection is revolutionizing diagnostics.
 By analyzing medical images such as X-rays, MRIs, and CT scans, image detection algorithms can assist doctors in detecting abnormalities, tumors, or other medical conditions, leading to more accurate diagnoses and timely interventions.

 3. Security and Surveillance